Galvanic isolation: Hall effect

-Hall effect sensors allow an inductor to transfer information across a small gap magnetically.
-Unlike opto-isolators they do not contain a light source with a finite life, and in contrast to a transformer based approach they don't require DC balancing.
+Hall-effect sensors allow an inductor to transfer information across a small gap magnetically.
+Unlike opto-isolators they do not contain a light source with a finite life, and in contrast to a transformer-based approach they do not require DC balancing.

 Magnetoresistance

 Magnetocouplers use giant magnetoresistance (GMR) to couple from AC down to DC.

 Relay

-One side operates the magnetic coil of an isolation relay.
-The other side is connected to switched contacts.
+In a relay, the control signal energizes a coil that produces a magnetic field that pulls on an electrically isolated armature with switching contacts.
+The switching contacts may be normally closed (opening when the coil is energized) or normally open (closing when the coil is energized).
+Relays do not transmit power like a transformer, but relatively little coil power can control a much higher power circuit, making them a kind of amplifier.
+They are very widely used for control applications where the two sides operate at different voltages or otherwise require galvanic isolation.
+Large relays can switch very high currents, but they are limited in speed and reliability by their mechanical nature.
+One increasingly common application is in EVSE (electric vehicle supply equipment) where a high-power relay energizes the supply cable only when it is securely connected to the vehicle and both ends are ready to transfer power.

 Applications

-Optocouplers are used within a system to decouple a function block from another connected to the power grid or other high voltage, for safety and equipment protection.
-For example, power semiconductors connected to the line voltage may be switched by optocouplers driven from low-voltage circuits, which need not be insulated for the higher line voltage.
+Opto-isolators are used within a system to decouple a function block from another connected to the power grid or other high voltage for safety and equipment protection.
+For example, power semiconductors connected to the line voltage may be switched by opto-isolators driven from low-voltage circuits, which then need not be insulated from the higher line voltage.